Dengue Treatment : Taking Care and Healthy Tips to Follow!

 Step 4: Visit for a Checkup

-Patients suffering from severe Dengue or Dengue along with warning signs must visit hospital at the earliest.
+Patients suffering from severe Dengue or Dengue along with warning signs must visit the hospital at the earliest.
 Those without the caution sign must visit a hospital too, wherein a thorough checkup must be done for confirmation of the infection.

 Step 5: Learn About the Dengue Treatment

-Treatment could happen back in home or at the hospital.
+Treatment could happen back in the home or at the hospital.
 For extreme cases or cases wherein the person shows warning signs, the infection should be dealt with in a hospital itself.